 - These lemon blueberry buttermilk muffins comes together so easily!
 I've seen muffin recipes that call for melted butter or vegetable oil, but for this recipe we'll cream softened butter into the batter to give the muffins a soft, tender crumb and a nice shape.
 You'll be so happy with the results!

 - Once you've creamed your butter and sugar together, you'll mix in your eggs, vanilla, and lemon zest.
-Then you want to measure out and combine your dry ingredients, including your blueberries.
+Then in a separate bowl you want to measure out and combine your dry ingredients, including your blueberries.
 Pro tip: coating the blueberries in the flour mixture keeps them from sinking to the bottom of the muffins!

 - Finally, you'll just mix in one-third of your dry ingredients, then half the buttermilk, and continue alternating unto the batter is just combined.